- November 15, 2014 - February 15, 2015 - Individual enrollment period

 - Health Reimbursement Arrangement Employer Guide (Source: CoreHRA.com)

 ►Health Savings Accounts (HSA).
 HSAs are savings accounts established by individuals and their employers.
 HSAs are used to pay for qualified health care costs.
 The account is owned by the employee.
 The employee is responsible for maintaining a balance and determining how to spend the monies.
-HSAs can only be used with a qualified High Deductible Health Plan (HDHP) with at least a $1,200 deductible for an individual plan or $2,400 deductible for a family plan.
+HSAs can only be used with a qualified High Deductible Health Plan (HDHP) with at least a $1,200 deductible for an individual plan or $2,400 deductible for a family plan (2014 levels).
+Minimum deductables increase in 2015 to $1,300 for an individual and $2,600 for a family plan.
+NOTE: For the small-group employers, the Protecting Access to Medicare Act passed on April 1, 2014 removes the deductible limits.
+The maximum out-of-pocket costs (not including premiums) increase to $6,450 for individual and $12,900 for family.
 The HDHP must meet the ACA affordability and provide the essential health benefits mandated by the ACA.
-To offset out-of-pockets costs, the employer can contribute up to $3,300 for individual and $6,550 for family coverage (2014 limits).
+To offset out-of-pockets costs, the employer and employee contribution limits increase in 2015 to $3,350 for an individual and $6,650 for a family.
 These funds do not expire and account balances can build.
+Note: For employees under 65 (unless totally and permanently disabled) who use the HSA funds for nonqualified medical expenses will incur a 20% penalty of the funds used.
+The funds used for nonqualified expenses will also be subject to income tax.
+Furthermore, limitations are in place for children covered by the HSA-HDH:

 - Health Savings Accounts (HSAs) ~ Summary/Overview (Source: Scott M. Stevens)